Chronology

 7 September:

-the United States form an anti-communist alliance against "massive military
+SEATO: Australia, Britain, France, Pakistan, the Philippines, Thailand, New Zealand, and the United States form an anti-communist alliance against "massive military aggression."

 23 October:

-Paris Agreements.
-West Germany is invited to join NATO and becomes a member
+Signature of the Paris Agreements.
+West Germany is invited to join NATO and becomes a member on May 5, 1955.

 1955